Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-In this section, we want to give an estimate of the costs of deploying our system to create a COVID-19 heatmap for a larger country, more specifically, for Germany.
-At the time of writing, about 80 million people live in Germany, and a total of 75000 cell sites are deployed\footnote{\url{https://www.informationszentrum-mobilfunk.de/artikel/statistik-zur-zahl-der-funkanlagenstandorte-in-deutschland}}.
-With the BFV parameters of entry Nr.
-2 in Table~\ref{tab:benchmarks}, i.e., $n=16384,\nu=40, \kappa=128$, this corresponds to a total number of of $n_v\cdot n_o=5073\cdot 10=50730$ \texttt{MatMul} evaluations.
+Here we give an estimate of the costs of evaluating our protocol to create a COVID-19 heatmap for a larger country, more specifically, for Germany.
+About 83 million people live in Germany, and a total of 80000 cell sites are deployed~\cite{infozentrum}.
+With the BFV parameters of the first entry in \Cref{tab:benchmarks}, i.e., $n=16384,\nu=41, \kappa=128$, this corresponds to $n_v\cdot n_o=5066\cdot 10=50660$ \texttt{MatMul} evaluations.

 To get $n_o = 10$ \texttt{MatMul} evaluations per thread, we would have to acquire $53$ CPU's capable of handling $96$ threads each.
-Assuming a runtime of $40\,$min per thread (calculated form \Cref{tab:benchmarks}), and a a price of $4.656\,\$$ per CPU per hour, we estimate the cost of evaluating the homomorphic matrix multiplication including the proving mask using AWS to $165\,\$$.
-While noting that a trivial outsourcing of such computations is not part of our proposal, this estimate still shows that it is likely very feasible to create a heatmap once a day to gain valuable insight into the spread of the disease, even for larger countries.
+Assuming a runtime of $30\,$min per thread (calculated from \Cref{tab:benchmarks}), and a price of $\$4.656/h$ per CPU, we estimate the cost of evaluating the homomorphic matrix multiplication including the proving mask in a total time of $30\,$min to $\$124$ using AWS.\footnote{In practice, additional costs for handling the databases, network traffic, key management, human resources, among some other costs are to be expected.} This estimate shows that it is likely very feasible to create a heatmap once a week to gain valuable insight into the spread of the disease, even for larger countries.
+We, however, note that care has to be taken when outsourcing this computation to cloud providers to ensure user privacy in accordance to privacy regulations.